Is Jaywalking Legal in Arizona?

 As a result of these incidents, there were 302 fatalities and 1,669 injuries.
 Looking at these results, it is clear to see that the vast majority of all pedestrian incidents result in some sort of injury for those involved.

 If you or somebody you care about has been harmed in a pedestrian accident caused by the negligent actions of another driver, we encourage you to reach out to an attorney as soon as possible.
-A skilled Phoenix car accident lawyer can examine the facts of your pedestrian accident claim and help determine the best steps moving forward toward recovering compensation.
+A skilled Phoenix, Arizona car accident lawyer can examine the facts of your pedestrian accident claim and help determine the best steps moving forward toward recovering compensation.
 Ultimately, an attorney will strive to recover the money needed for your medical bills, lost income, property damage expenses, and pain and suffering caused by the incident.

 Even if the at-fault party or the insurance carrier for the at-fault party tries to shift some or all of the blame onto you as the pedestrian, this does not mean that you are necessarily at fault for the incident.
 This is a tactic to limit how much compensation these other parties pay.
 Your personal injury attorney in Phoenix will understand your case and will be able to push back against any allegations of shared fault.